 As a child, I was always drawn to shady nooks.
 In my mind, a deep green space spoke of mystery with its long shadows and dappled play of light.
 This fascination has continued into my adulthood.
 Only now, these same sensations inspire my designs, particularly when it comes to creating a shade garden.

 It’s a funny thing.
 In garden design, we often use hedges, fences and walls to provide a sense of enclosure.
-Yet, a shade garden needs none of these devices to evoke exactly the same thing.
+Yet, a shade garden needs none of these devices to conjure up exactly the same thing.
 How is this so?
 It’s the plants themselves that create the feeling of sanctuary.
 They do this through their shapes, sizes, textures and most importantly, their contrasting tones.

 A grouping of contrasting tones

-Indeed, a great shade garden relies on contrasting light and dark tones to create a sense of depth in the landscape.
+Indeed, a great shade garden uses contrasting light and dark tones to create a sense of depth in the landscape.
 Dark toned plants appear to recede into the garden, while light toned plants seem to move forward.
-The successful combination of the two is what gives shade gardens their irresistible allure.
+The successful combination of both is what gives shade gardens their irresistible allure.

 There are so many great shade-loving plants with beautiful flowers.
-But, if you’re looking to create that feeling of mystery and enclosure, start with the foliage.
-Below are six different types of foliage and the role each plays in enhancing a shade garden.
+But, if you’re looking to create that feeling of warmth and enclosure, start with the foliage.
+Below are six different types of foliage and the role each plays in enriching a shade garden.

 Variegated leaf of Solomon’s Seal

 In a shade border, plants with variegated foliage act as beacons, lighting up shadowy spaces and helping to create a feeling of expanse.
 Choose plants with cream, white or lime margins (or spots) and plant them at intervals among drifts of solid green foliage to create a ‘dappled’ look.
 The effect is a lot like the reflection of moonlight on water.

 Variegated Dogwood, Cornus alba argenteo-marginata